sous-chefs/zabbix-agent/README.md

   * upgrade to default client version 2.4.4
   * cleanup source compile dependancies
   * added debian as supported
-  * added more distributions to kitchen testing
+  * added more distributions and versions to kitchen testing
+  * many bug fixes for diffrent distribution versions

 ### 0.11.0
   * Move LWRPs to their own cookbook to clean up zabbix-agent